Paris Arrondissement Guide: 2nd Arrondissement of Paris

-Despite its central location, the second Arrondissement has not many tourist sites.
-However, there are three interesting areas which deserve a little detour.
+Despite its central location, the second Arrondissement does not have many tourist sites.
+However, there are three interesting areas that deserve a little detour.

-Quartier du Sentier was considered in the Middle Ages as the most dangerous place of Paris and even the police did not dare to venture there!
+Quartier du Sentier was considered in the Middle Ages the most dangerous place in Paris, and even the police did not dare to venture there!
 Today Quartier Sentier is totally safe and a place full of independent retailers and other curiosities.
 Did you know that the mini skirt of the sixties was created in this neighborhood?
-Also, you may want to check 82 rue de Cléry, the only “plumassier” (feather maker) in Paris which supplies theatres, filmmakers, and Cabarets of Paris.
-Place du Caire, Caire Street and Nile Street refer to Napoleon I expedition to Egypt in 1789.
+Also, you may want to check 82 rue de Cléry, the only “plumassier” (feather maker) in Paris, which supplies theatres, filmmakers, and Cabarets of Paris.
+Place du Caire, Caire Street, and Nile Street refer to Napoleon I‘s expedition to Egypt in 1789.

-Architecture lovers will enjoy a walk along rue Réaumur.
+Architecture lovers will enjoy a walk along Rue Réaumur.
 Pierced in 1895, this street was built after several modifications of the Parisian building’s specifications, which “softened” the previous strict Haussmann specifications.
-Whereas the buildings had to respect some characteristics like similar height, the architects could experience with new designs and materials creating an interesting laboratory of architectural styles.
+Whereas the buildings had to respect some characteristics like similar height, the architects could experience new designs and materials, creating an interesting laboratory of architectural styles.

-No surprises here: you can find all these Paris Monuments and Paris points of interest on all the guidebooks about Paris so no post talking about the 2nd Arrondissement would be complete without the top tourist attractions in Paris.
+No surprises here: you can find all these Paris Monuments and Paris points of interest in all the guidebooks about Paris, so no post talking about the 2nd Arrondissement would be complete without the top tourist attractions in Paris.
 If this is your first trip to Paris you will like to visit some of them.
-The good thing about Paris 2nd Arrondissement is that Paris 1 is such a powerful magnet that these places are not very touristy so you can still get the feeling of being far from the crowds while visiting beautiful things.
+The good thing about Paris 2nd Arrondissement is that Paris 1 is such a powerful magnet that these places are not very touristy, so you can still get the feeling of being far from the crowds while visiting beautiful things.

 Tour Jean Sans Peur (XVth century)